 Multi-Period Discounting

-In contrast to single-period capitalization, the multi-period discounting formula takes into account cash flows over multiple projected periods.
+In contrast to single-period capitalization, the multi-period discounting formula considers cash flows over multiple projected periods.
 It discounts each period’s cash flow separately to reflect the time value of money and calculates its present value.

 Formula: Value = CF1 / (1 + r)^1 + CF2 / (1 + r)^2 + … + CFn / (1 + r)^n